tsweet77/intention-repeater/README.md

 On Windows: double click on the intention_repeater.py icon.

 You will need minimum version 3.5.3 of Python for the .py files.
-For the .cpp files, you can compile them using the free g++ compiler from MinGW.

-intention_repeater.py - The original Intention Repeater.

-intention_repeater_max_1.1.py - The Intention Repeater defaulting to MAX settings.

-intention_repeater_wav_2.1.py - Intention Repeater WAV File Writer that encodes your written intention into a 96kHz Mono WAV file.
-Running 30 seconds can produce a 1-5 minute WAV, depending on your processor.

-intention_repeater_chat.cpp - Requires dictionary.txt.
-Allows you to chat with spiritual beings.
-Still a work in progress.

 Intention Repeater Website: https://www.intentionrepeater.com